Infinitive Phrases

 Infinitive Phrases: Function

-Infinitive phrases can take different grammatical functions:
+Infinitive phrases can serve a number of grammatical functions:

-Infinitive Phrases as Subjects
+Infinitive Phrases as Nouns

-'Infinitive phrases' can also be used as objects after transitive verbs.
+As objects, infinitive phrases appear after transitive verbs.
 Here are a few examples:

 I love